gekatateam/neptunus/plugins/processors/stats/README.md

     # if configured value less than 1s, it will be set to 1s
     period = "1m"

+    # metrics TTL
+    # any metric that has not been observed longer than TTL will be deleted
+    # zero means to TTL
+    metric_ttl = "0s"

     # routing key with which events will be created
     routing_key = "neptunus.generated.metric"